Raigyo/parcel-bundler/readme.md

 If we use Tyscript instead of Javascript, Parcel will convert automatically.

 However, It won't be able to do type checking and won't display any error.

+## Add plugins

+All the plugins begins by 'parcel-plugin'.

+For instance let's add, [parcel-plugin-bundle-manifest](https://www.npmjs.com/package/parcel-plugin-bundle-manifest):

+`npm install --save-dev parcel-plugin-bundle-manifest`

+It will create 'manifest.json'.

 ## Useful links